Hosting and bandwidth provided by MacAce.net.

 In a detailed follow up review for the iPhone 4 (CDMA) model, iLounge found that battery life was "virtually identical" to the GSM model.

-Battery Self-Replacement Possibility
+Battery Self-Replacement Quite Possible

-In its customary teardown, iFixit discovered that the battery is relatively easy to replace although it is not "swappable" or intended to be replaced by the end user.
+Apple offers to replace the iPhone 4 battery for US$79 plus US$6.95 for shipping in three to five business days.
+However, in its customary teardown, iFixit discovered that the battery is relatively easy to replace although it is not "swappable" or intended to be replaced by the end user.

 Battery Life & Replacement Summary